mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 The above-mentioned behavior can be partially controller with the `use_sql_variables_in` configuration parameter.

 ```
-use_sql_variables_in=[master|all] (master)
+use_sql_variables_in=[master|all] (default: all)
 ```

 Server-side session variables are called as SQL variables.
-If "master" or no value is set, SQL variables are read and written in master only.
+If "master" is set, SQL variables are read and written in master only.
 Autocommit values and prepared statements are routed to all nodes always.

 **NOTE**: If variable is written as a part of write query, it is treated like write query and not routed to all servers.
-For example, `INSERT INTO test.t1 VALUES (@myvar:= 7)` will be routed to the master and an error in the error log will be written.
+For example, `INSERT INTO test.t1 VALUES (@myvar:= 7)` will not be routed and an error in the error log will be written.
+Add the `use_sql_variables_in=master` to the service definition to allow these queries.

 #### Examples of session command limitations